CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ### Design
 Survey a large group of students, including those who have taken the class in question in order to make a class difficulty rank.
-This is another instance of an inforation based display.
+This is another instance of an information based display.
 After we have the information about different aspects of the class (AP Exam Pass Rate, Average Grade, Information from the Survey, Etc.), we can display it easily by the class making it accessible to the student.